About the Awards

 New this year we introduced the Bike to School Week Awards.
 These awards acknowledged the outstanding work done to promote active and sustainable school travel across the region for the Bike to School Week campaign.
 Each region was recognized for their accomplishment.
 The Bike to School Week campaign is just one of the larger school travel planning pieces each region supports to encourage active and sustainable travel.

-The awards were given out on November 24, 2016 at the Metro Toronto Convention Centre.
-Scroll down to learn more about the winners.
+The awards were given out on November 23, 2017 at the Metro Toronto Convention Centre.
+Scroll down to learn more about the 2017 Halton Employer of The Year.

-2016 Employer of the Year – Halton, Town of Halton Hills
+2017 Employer of the Year – Halton, WSP Group